 2. Question your thoughts

-If you tend to have anxious thoughts or behavior towards the relationship, you need to learn to question your thoughts, especially when nothing is particularly wrong.
+If you tend to feel anxious towards the relationship, you need to learn to question your thoughts, especially when nothing is particularly wrong.
 The brain will develop hurtful beliefs and ideas, especially when your thought pattern is naturally inclined to lean towards anxious and insecure thoughts.
 While this is normal, you shouldn’t let yourself believe every thought because, most often than not, your thoughts aren’t always valid.
 You don’t even come up with them.
 They arise on their own from nothing.

 Our brains evolved to be more pessimistic because that’s how our ancestors survived all these generations.
 Yet, in today’s world, pessimism doesn’t keep us alive; it stresses us out.
 Naturally, our thoughts are inclined to cause us to fear and doubt, so avoid believing every idea your brain throws your way.
 Instead, make it a habit to question your negative thoughts.
 If your mind convinces you that your partner no longer loves you and will break up with you, find the evidence that supports those thoughts.
 If you find none, realize that it’s just a thought without any merit.